 ○ Timely.
 Set a specific date by which you’ll meet your objectives.

-If you want your business to survive and thrive during difficult times, you may need to reduce your costs.
+If you want small business success during difficult times, you may need to reduce your costs.
 However, be careful and precise as you do this.
 Cut costs too much and your business may have a hard time recovering.
 Cut costs too little and you won’t free up enough cash to keep your business going.

 Start by cutting discretionary costs.
 These are costs that aren’t necessary to run your business.
 Business lunches are a good example of a discretionary cost.
 Next, look at ways you can reduce costs but still achieve the same outcomes.
 Can you reduce travel costs by using videoconferencing technology?